 The first symposium was held on the campus of the Schoodic Education and Research Center on Schoodic Point (SERC).
 Seven sculptures were installed in sponsoring towns beginning a unique collection of public art in Downeast Maine.
-Communities: Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.
+Artists from Maine, Sweden, Japan, Poland and Germany created sculptures for Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.

 The third symposium in 2011 was moved to Fisher’s Field in Prospect Harbor.
-The pieces that were added were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
+The sculptures created in this third session were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
 The sculptors selected this year came from Japan, Canada, Germany, Ohio and two from Maine.

 SISS held its fifth and final event at Fisher Field in Prospect Harbor.
 Sponsoring communities inlcuded Calais, Lubec, Jonesport, Harrington, Surry, Bucksport and Castine.
 This brought the total number of new pieces of public art in Downeast Maine to 34.
 The artists in this event came from South Korea, Switzerland, the Republic of Georgia, Washington, and Maine.